AdobeDocs/uxp/src/pages/uxp-api/reference-js/modules/uxp/persistent-file-storage/folder.md

 ---
 title: Folder
-description: "Represents a folder on a file system.
-You'll never instantiate this directly,"
+description: Represents a folder on a file system.
+You'll never instantiate this directly,
 ---

 # Folder